 Supervision

-Example School follows the Department’s guidelines in relation to supervision of students during excursions and camps.
+Hazelwood North Primary School follows the Department’s guidelines in relation to supervision of students during excursions and camps.

 All excursion staff (including parent volunteers) will be familiar with supervision requirements and the specific procedures for dealing with emergencies on each camp and excursion.